cesar-arce/llm-bootcamp-build-2023/day2/README.md

 show services;
 ```

 Assuming you have successfully completed hands-on lab from Day 1, the above command will list service that was created when you deployed Llama 2 from Hugging Face in SPCS.
 If that's the case, run the following command to drop that service.
+The service ID should like something like `SERVICE_FD43C8AA84BD11EE8E7CE246F4FD5A27If`.

-NOTE: The service ID should like something like SERVICE_FD43C8AA84BD11EE8E7CE246F4FD5A27If, but if no services are listed, that's ok -- move on to the next step.
+NOTE: If no services are listed, that's ok -- move on to Step 5 below.

 ```sql
 drop service SERVICE_ID_GOES_HERE;